mzeahmed/link-products-to-sendinblue/readme.txt

 * Fixed: Display of plugin's settings link

 = 1.0.8 - 30 december 2020 =
-* Removed: Laravel mix and Carbon Fields
 * Added: Notice if WooCommerce is not active
 * Improved: plugin structure

 = 1.0.7 - 19 december 2020 =
-* Added: Button to disconnecte Sendinblue account
 * Added: Main option
 * Improved: Refactoring some classes

-= 1.0.6 - 14 december 2020 =
-* Improved: renaming of plugin and repository name to make it more explicit

-= 1.0.5 - 13 december 2020 =
-* Improved: add images to README.md

 = 1.0.4 - 13 december 2020 =
 * Added: Product column to display product linked list